rust-lang/rfcs/text/3338-style-evolution.md

 Note that rustfmt may not necessarily support all combinations of Rust edition and style edition; in particular, it may not support using a style edition that differs by more than one step from the Rust edition.
+Similarly, rustfmt need not support every existing configuration option in new style editions.

 New style editions will be initially introduced as nightly-only, to make them available for testing; such nightly-only editions will produce an error if